DataFire/Integrations/integrations/generated/google_youtube/README.md

 #### Input
 * input `object`
-  * part **required** `string`: The part parameter specifies a comma-separated list of one or more playlist resource properties that the API response will include.
   * channelId `string`: This value indicates that the API should only return the specified channel's playlists.
   * hl `string`: The hl parameter should be used for filter out the properties that are not in the given language.
 Used for the snippet part.
   * id `string`: The id parameter specifies a comma-separated list of the YouTube playlist ID(s) for the resource(s) that are being retrieved.
 In a playlist resource, the id property specifies the playlist's YouTube playlist ID.